 First, after all the development work is over and before mass production starts, you need to ensure the product design complies to regulatory standards — an example is electromagnetic test (FCC, EMC).
-For non-electrical toys, a number of safety-related tests apply.
+Another example: for non-electrical toys, a number of safety-related tests apply (ASTM F963, EN 71…).

-If a test fails at that stage, additional developments are probably needed.
+If a test fails at that stage, additional development work are probably needed.

 The second stage is when mass production is under way.
 You need to confirm production complies with regulatory standards such RoHS, ‘food grade’, or California Prop.
 65.